First-Return Statistics in Henyey-Greenstein Scattering: Colored Motzkin Polynomials and the Cauchy Kernel

 The BTF framework inverts the dimensional strategy: instead of enriching 1D equations with 3D coupling, we use 1D combinatorics and correct for boundary truncation.
 Table~\ref{tab:comparison} compares the two approaches.

-\textbf{Practitioner guidance.} For semi-infinite media with $g \lesssim 2/3$, BTF+Motzkin is more accurate than $\mathrm{DP}_1$: 1D polynomial evaluation achieves sub-2\% accuracy versus 15\%+ for gKM.
+\textbf{Practitioner guidance.}\quad For semi-infinite media with $g\lesssim 2/3$, the BTF framework is more accurate than DP1: 1D polynomial evaluation achieves sub-2\% accuracy versus 15\%+ for gKM.
 For finite slabs or strong absorption, use gKM or Monte Carlo.
-BTF excels in inverse problems requiring thousands of transport evaluations.
+BTF excels where a fast forward model is needed: iterative parameter fitting in diffuse optical tomography, reflectance-based tissue characterization, and any inverse problem requiring thousands of transport evaluations.